Meet our Yellowbrick admissions team:

 Professional staff and the Yellowbrick community provide intensive skilled support, relationships, and growth opportunities as an alternative to the behavioral control required in acute care settings.

+Yellowbrick is a Living Laboratory.
 The residents at Yellowbrick are provided with a naturalistic, real-time setting.
 They live with us and live out who they are, and it allows the underlying impairments to be exposed.
-They have all the challenges and responsibilities that people have in real life, everything from getting up in the morning to going to a job interview, and we’re able to see their successes and difficulties in response to those challenges.
-Staff don’t take responsibility for their safety; they do.
+They have all the challenges and responsibilities that people have in real life; everything from getting up in the morning, shopping, cooking cleaning to going to a job interview, allowing observation of their strengths and their successes as well as difficulties in response to those challenges.
+Staff don’t take responsibility for their safety; they are empowered, authorized and supported to do so.
 All choices remain available and are not controlled by staff; rather staff provides skilled assistance with “real-time” presence to assist with tension-filled moments of choice.
 Emerging adults will not engage authentically in relationships where others hold power over them, because it’s a time of life where they are working on becoming autonomous.
-We believe the way people change is through relationships, and to have genuine relationships you must have a collaborative relationship.
+Neuroscience and developmental research demonstrates that people change through relationships, and to have genuine relationships you must have a collaborative relationship.
 They can access help in times where they feel they need it, but whether they access it or not is their responsibility.
 Difficulties in accessing help, for example, shame, become a focus in the treatment.
 If you never take risks, you never find out who you are or grow.
 This is supported by research on neurogenesis in the brain.

 Yellowbrick’s assessment and consultation process defines the core strengths and struggles integral to a realistic vision of an authentic life plan.
 We offer two levels of assessment: